Who is your favorite pair of brothers in a racing world

 Another V8 Supercars regular who is sharing the Supercars experience with his brother is Will Davison.
-In 2017, Will was active in the V8 Supercars Championship with Tekno Autosports while his brother Alex had a part-time schedule with Lucas Dumbrell Motorsport, focusing his interest more on the Porsche Carrera Cup Australia, in which he gained lots of success earlier in a career.
+In 2018, Will was active in the Supercars Championship with 23Red Racing while his brother Alex served as Will’s endurance co-driver and competed in many other championships all over the world (FIA WEC, ELMS, Carrera Cup Australia).
+Alex was the Australian Carrera Cup champion in 2004.
 On the other side, Will Davison was pretty successful in the Supercars, finishing as a championship runner-up in 2009 and scoring two Bathurst 1000 wins (2009 and 2016).

 Kazuki and Daisuke Nakajima